 - Enhance productivity by making configuration easier and deployment of the application faster.

-Open-source container orchestration platform Kubernetes is the most popular tool for Container Management.
-Google engineers founded it in order to manage containers at scale.
-This initiative aims to automate deployment, scalability, and operations of application containers across clusters of hosts.
-It supports a number of container tools, including Docker.
+The open-source container orchestration platform Kubernetes is the most popular tool for Container Management.
+Google engineers founded it to manage containers at scale.
+This initiative aims to automate the deployment, scalability, and operations of application containers across clusters of hosts.
+It supports several container tools, including Docker.
 Through Kubernetes orchestration, you can build applications that span multiple containers, schedule them across a cluster, scale them, and manage their health over time.

 - Monitor your application’s health and make changes to its configuration simultaneously

-- Deploys and scales containerized applications without manual intervention of technical team.
+- Deploys and scales containerized applications without the manual intervention of the technical team.

 - Containerized apps don’t have to be tied to a single machine.
 Instead, they can be deployed to a cluster of computers.

-- Capable of self-healing like restarts containers when fail, kills containers when when they dont respont do user-defined health check, etc.
+- Capable of self-healing like restarting containers when fail, killing containers when they don’t respond doing user-defined health checks, etc.

 Open-source DevOps tools like Apache Mesos allow you to manage computer clusters.
 Dynamic resource sharing and isolation are employed to handle workloads in a distributed environment.
 Mesos can be used for deploying and managing applications in large-scale clustered environments.
 Twitter, Airbnb, MediaCrossing, Xogito, and Categorize are among the prominent Mesos users.